HubTou/PyLists4C/README.md

 Encountering issues?
 Then report it in the [issues](https://github.com/HubTou/PyLists4C/issues) section.

 Happy with it?
 Then please help me promote this library.
-* Go, tell it on the mountain, over the hills and everywhere!
+* Go, tell it on the mountain(s), over the hills and everywhere!
+* Package it for your favourite operating system,
 * Reference your own creations with the [pylists4c](https://github.com/topics/pylists4c) GitHub topic,
-* Package it for your favourite operating system,
 * ...